 - Commercial Moving – You make sure the computer system switches over seamlessly, we can help you find the right people to get everything else moved to the new location.

-Getting ready for a move takes planning and some thought and a whole lot of work, but here’s some tips to make it easier.
+Getting ready for a move takes planning and some thought and a whole lot of work, but here are some tips to make it easier.

 Try to research where you’re going in advance – if you have an idea of the locality you’re moving to it will make things easier on moving day.
 Charlotte is a great city with friendly neighbors.
 Take some time to look up your new local neighborhood happenings and restaurants before you move.

 Have a moving day plan – you won’t keep it, but having an ideal structure will help you get from A to B and deal with the things that come up with less stress.
 A plan will mean that you’re not wasting effort watching the men pack.
 One of you can do that and the other can head to the new place to get ready.
 And you won’t forget to collect the kids from grandma’s house or school!